PX4/PX4-user_guide/en/config_mc/filter_tuning.md

 - Visible random small twitches.

 Setups that have a significant lower-frequency noise spike (e.g. at the rotor blade pass frequency) can benefit from using the notch filter to clean the signal before it is passed to the low pass filter.
-This allows the low pass filter cuttoff to be increased, reducing the latency.
+Without the notch filter you'd have to set the low pass filter cuttoff much lower (increasing the latency) in order to avoid passing this noise to the motors.

 The best filter settings depend on the vehicle.
 The defaults are set conservatively — such that they work on lower-quality setups as well.